 • Literary Texts

-The most significant change to the curriculum is that the courses are now “linear” which means that examinations and Controlled Assessments are entered at the end of Year 11.
+The most significant change to the curriculum this year is that the courses are now “linear” which means examination only at the end of Year 11.

 Please note that from time to time examination boards can change the structure of the courses and we will keep parents/carers and students informed of any changes in a timely manner.